Call Dead Spirit (6 Intellect points) Action

 Action to initiate.

-Charge (1+ Intellect points) Action
+Charge (1+ Intellect point) Action

 You can charge an artifact or other device (except a cypher) so that it can be used once.
 The cost is 1 Intellect point plus 1 point per level of the device.